shanay3726/SearchApp/README.md

 # Yelp API
-A full end website developed as a coding challenge
+A full end website developed as a coding challenge.
-/n
-Uses Flask, JavaScript and Python for server side scripting
+Uses Flask, JavaScript and Python for server side scripting.